 Where swimmers run into a problem is when they panic and become exhausted while trying to swim against a rip current rather than out of it.

-Rip currents can be found on some of the most popular beaches–and many travelers are unaware of their dangers.
-This topic is important to me, because I saw firsthand what can happen if caught in a rip current.
-While on a business trip to a popular resort, there were two people in our group that narrowly escaped drowning in a rip current.
-That same week, a child was suddenly pulled out to sea while playing in the sand in the shallow water (thankfully they had a life jacket on and were rescued).
+Rip currents can be found on some of the most popular beaches–many travelers are unaware of their dangers.
+This topic is a hot button for me because I saw firsthand what can happen if caught in a rip current.
+While on a business trip to a popular resort, there were two people in our group that narrowly escaped drowning–they got caught in a rip current.
+That same week, a child was suddenly pulled out to sea while playing in the sand in the shallow water.
+Thankfully, they were wearing a life jacket and were rescued.
 There were no warning signs or beach flags.
-I later found out that this beach has dangerous waters…but the majority of beachgoers (me included) had no idea.
+I later found out that this beach has dangerous waters but the majority of beachgoers (me included) had no idea.
 The resorts did a good job of hiding this from the tourists.

 Notice the break in the wave pattern – Photo from NOAA.gov